KarisG/YouTube-personal-data/README.md

 ![Dataframe](https://github.com/KarisG/YouTube-personal-data/blob/main/figure5.png)

-There is 3339 rows and 6 columns in this dataframe.
-I mask with black squares my researches for my privacy.
+*There is 3339 rows and 6 columns in this dataframe.
+I mask with black squares my researches for my "privacy".*

 # *Incoming..*